alteryx/featuretools/docs/source/ecosystem.rst

 Featuretools External Ecosystem
 ===============================

-New projects are regularly being built on top of Featuretools.
+New projects are regularly being built on top of Featuretools, highlighting the importance of automated feature engineering.
 On this page, we have a list of libraries, use cases / demos, and tutorials that leverage Featuretools.
 If you would like to add a project, please contact us or submit a pull request on `GitHub`_.

 .. _`GitHub`: https://github.com/Featuretools/featuretools

 .. note::

-    Each project is built and maintained by a third party not affiliated with Featuretools.
-We are proud and excited to share their work, but we cannot endorse or provide support for the tools on this page.
+    We are proud and excited to share the work of people using Featuretools, but we cannot endorse or provide support for the tools on this page.

 ---------
 Libraries